swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 Many workflows exist to discuss and integrate the work done to a target reference.
 For the sake of simplicity, in this guide, we will present two methods that are commonly used on GitHub - Pull Requests (PRs) - and GitLab - Merge Requests (MRs) - to integrate the work done to the `main` branch.

-### Update GitHub Actions and create pull request
+### Update GitHub Actions and create a pull request

 {% callout type="note" %}
 Using GitLab?
-Go to the [Update GitLab CI and create merge request](#update-gitlab-ci-and-create-merge-request) section!
+Go to the [Update GitLab CI and create a merge request](#update-gitlab-ci-and-create-a-merge-request) section!
 {% /callout %}

 {% callout type="note" %}